 Take engaging, authentic images that capture the action from a variety of angles and depths.
 Photos must be in focus, and the subject should be clear.
 “Candids” can be staged, but avoid clichés like the “grip and grin,” below.

-Building a brand and maintaining a consistent visual identity is a complex and collaborative process.
+Building a brand and maintaining a consistent visual identity is a collaborative and complex process.

 If you have questions, contact the Communications team at email@example.com.